 Science-based targets are used in various ways, including setting goals for reducing emissions, increasing energy efficiency, and conserving natural resources.
 They can also inform decision-making about investments in new technologies, infrastructure and production.

 Over 4,000 companies have committed to setting science-based targets.
-Click here to see which companies have committed to taking action. https://sciencebasedtargets.org/companies-taking-action
+Here are some companies that have committed to taking action.

 They were founded in 2015.